Are Private Investigators Legal? [Capabilities & Limitations]

 6. Investigate potential internet fraudsters

 You can also seek the service of a private investigator to investigate someone you met online.
-That is if you suspect that he or she might be trying to extort or defraud you.
+That is if you suspect he or she might be trying to extort or defraud you.

 6. Personal service